cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 -   `"name"`: _str_ - Name of the actor.
 -   `"actor_class"`: _str_ - The actor class for the actor.
 This is specific to a type of trial and must match values in the spec file under section `actor_classes:name`.
--   `"endpoint"`: _str_ - The URL to connect to the service actor, or "client" for client actors that will connect in.
+-   `"endpoint"`: _str_ - The URL to connect to the service actor, or "cogment://client" for client actors that will connect in.
 -   `"implementation"`: _str_ - The name of the implementation to run the actor.
 -   `"config"`: _protobuf class instance_ - The configuration data for the actor.
 The type is specified in the spec file under the section `actor_classes:config_type` for the specific actor class of the actor.